 Lhasa Gonggar Airport

-It is situated about 62 km from Lhasa downtown which will take about one and a half hour drive to get to Lhasa city.
-Gonggar Airport manages non-stop flights with Chengdu, Chongqing Diqing, Xian, Bamda (a town of Chamdo), and Kathmandu (capital of Nepal).
-At the same time, it also manages direct flights with Beijing, Shanghai, Guangzhou and Kunming which will make stops at Chengdu, Chongqing, Xining, Xian, and Diqing.
+It is situated about 62 km from Lhasa downtown, which takes about one and a half hours to drive to Lhasa city.
+Gonggar Airport operates non-stop flights to Chengdu, Chongqing, Diqing, Xian, Bamda (a town of Chamdo), and Kathmandu (capital of Nepal).
+It also operates direct flights to Beijing, Shanghai, Guangzhou, and Kunming, with stops at Chengdu, Chongqing, Xining, Xian, and Diqing.

-The domestic public RNP AR flight program was successfully used at Qamdo Bangda Airport, and the domestically-made The Engineered Materials Arresting System (EMAS) was successfully constructed at Nyingchi Mainling Airport, which improved the security margin.
+Situated at an elevation of 4,334 meters above sea level, the airport experiences challenging weather conditions, often leading to flight delays.
+Notably, the domestic public RNP AR flight program was successfully implemented at Qamdo Bangda Airport, while the domestically-made Engineered Materials Arresting System (EMAS) was constructed at Nyingchi Mainling Airport, enhancing safety measures.

 Air traffic and Cargo delivery

 Since the opening of air traffic, all five airports in Tibet have connected 60 cities with 120 routes, ensuring the safe take-off and landing of more than 400,000 flights, transporting more than 45 million passengers, and guaranteeing more than 500,000 tons of cargo.
 The perfect aviation network assists in entering and leaving Tibet more smoothly.
 Every day from dawn to late night, there are more than 140 flights and more than 15,000 passengers in the region, exit and enter from here.